hashankaduwela/magento_customer_CRUD/README.md

 # magento_customer_CRUD
-CRUD operations in Customer account page with new tab.
+CRUD operations in Customer account Section with new tab.